Evaluating Visual Properties via Robust HodgeRank: Robust HodgeRank

-\textbf{Remark.} As we shall see in the next section, $t^k=k \triangle t$ plays a similar role as $1/\lambda$ in (\ref{eq:HLasso}) to control the sparsity of $\gamma$.
+\begin{remark} The algorithm \ref{alg:LB1} generates a solution path of $\{t^k, \theta^k, \gamma^k\}_{k=1,\dots}, t^k = k\triangle t$, starting from a zero $\gamma^0$ and evolving into dense $\gamma^k$.
+As we shall see in the next section, $t^k$ plays a similar role as $1/\lambda$ in (\ref{eq:HLasso}) to control the sparsity of $\gamma$.
 Sparsity is large as $k=0$ from the empty set, and decreases with possible oscillations as iteration goes.
 Early stopping regularization is thus required to avoid overfitting.
-Similar ways of parameter tuning as Huber-LASSO can be applied here to find an early stopping rule $\tau=k^\ast \triangle t$.
+Similar ways of parameter tuning as Huber-LASSO can be applied here to find an early stopping rule $\tau=k^\ast \triangle t$. \end{remark}

-Moreover, one can change the update of $\theta^k$ from gradient decent in \eqref{alg1Step1} to exact solution $\theta^{k} = (X^TX)^{\dagger}X(Y-\gamma^{k})$, which gives Algorithm \ref{alg:LB2}.
+Moreover, one can change the update of $\theta^k$ from gradient decent in \eqref{alg1Step1} to exact solution: which gives Algorithm \ref{alg:LB2}.

 Note that $I-X(X^TX)^{\dagger}X^T$ is the projection matrix $U_2U_2^T$ which involves sparse matrix $X$ and is thus more efficient than finding $U_2$ in large scale problems.